 12. She wants her baby to be raised in a two-parent home.

-Some birth mothers choose adoption because they’re not in a stable relationship with their baby’s father or don’t know who their baby’s father is.
-Instead of raising their baby on their own as a single mother, they know that they want him or her to have a stable, two-parent home full of support.
+One of the reasons women give children up for adoption is because they’re not in a stable relationship with their baby’s father or don’t know who their baby’s father is.
+Instead of raising her baby on her own as a single mother, an expectant mother knows that she wants him or her to have a stable, two-parent home full of support.

 13. She doesn’t have a good relationship with her baby’s father and doesn’t want to be forever connected to him.